Virtualization-projects/panamax-ui-wiki/Adapter-Developer's-Guide.md

 Panamax provides a remote deployment feature which allows the user to take an application template and send it to a remote environment for execution.
 Remote deployments are handled by a small, containerized agent which runs in the remote environment and listens for requests from the Panamax Client.

 Unlike local applications where having all containers on a single host is usually sufficient, remote deployments will typically involve a cluster of machines and some sort of orchestrator for deploying containers across that cluster.
-There are a nubmer of such orchestrators:
+There are a number of such orchestrators:

 * [Fleet](https://coreos.com/using-coreos/clustering/)
 * [Kubernetes](https://github.com/googlecloudplatform/kubernetes#kubernetes)